isalstudents/ISALstudents.github.io/README.md

    Nominations are open until September 15th, and students can announce their nominations and introduce themselves during the meeting.

-3. Logo design vote

-   We're looking for a logo!
-If you would like to design one, submit it by Friday and we'll vote during the meeting.

-4. Projects and ideas
+3. Projects and ideas

    There are a number of ideas we've had as a group that we'd like to realize, like a podcast and entries in the ISAL journal.
 We'll discuss other ideas as a group during the meeting.

-5. Flash talks
+4. Flash talks

    Students are welcome to give a 5 minute talk about their research or a topic they find interesting.
 Sign-ups for the flash talks coming soon!